Divide-and-Conquer-AGO/ago-website/content/features/index.md

 Culture buildings will now also automatically be converted to your culture's equivalent instead of being destroyed.

 ### Custom Bodyguards
-Over 25 generals have received new bespoke bodyguard units with their own custom models, descriptions and stats.
-This includes new Temple bodyguard units for the Nazgul, Harad, Ered Luin, the High Elves and the Woodland Realm to name just a few.
+Over 25 generals have received new bespoke, character specific bodyguard units that cannot be recruited or used elsewhere.
+Many of these bodyguards have their own custom models, UI, voice acting, descriptions and stats.

+Almost all starting generals also now have a custom bodyguard and many factions have culture specific bodyguards.
+For example, if your Dorwinion general is Rouadengi, Kugathi or Leofthiudan, he will have a different, custom bodyguard specific to that culture.
+The same system applies to many other factions including the High Elves, Dunland, Gondor, Ered Luin, Rhun, Anduin Vale etc.

 {{< gallery match="images/customBodyguards/*" >}}

-TBD - Add screenshots

 ### New Settlements
 Mengelen, the settlement in the Barrow Downs has been removed and replaced with another settlement, Gorathul, in the Misty Mountains.
 Having a settlement in the Barrow Downs did not really make much sense and having a settlement on the western side of the Misty Mountains, in the South, allows the Goblins and Khazad-Dum more expansion options and should make their campaigns play out less formulaically.